Pair statistics of oblate spheroids settling in a turbulent flow: Formulation

 We perform direct numerical simulations (DNSs) of a dilute suspension of non-interacting spheroids sedimenting in a statistically homogeneous, isotropic turbulent flow.
 The fluid velocity field ${\bf u}$ satisfies the incompressible Navier-Stokes equations and is driven to a statistically steady turbulent state via an injection of constant energy at the lowest wave numbers.

 For a given inertial spheroid, acted upon by gravitational acceleration $g \hat{\bm{g}}$, the equations governing its translational $\bm{U}_p$ and angular $\bm{\omega}_p$ dynamics are given by

-Particle inertia is characterized by a Stokes number defined as $St = \tau_p/\tau_\eta$, the ratio of the particle relaxation time $\tau_p$ and the characteristic turbulent (Kolmogorov) time scale $\tau_\eta$.
-The particle response time $\tau_p$ (and hence the Stokes numbers) also depend sensitively on $\kappa$~\citep{anand2020}; thus different values of $\kappa$ lead to different ranges of the Stokes numbers for our particles.
-The angular dynamics of the settling spheroids of course depends sensitively on the moment of inertia tensor $\bm{I}_p$ and the Stokesian translational ($\bm{M}^t$) and rotational ($\bm{M}^r$) mobility tensors, with the latter two ensuring an effective instantaneous drag and torque on the spheroids~\citep{kim2013}.
-The mobility tensors are defined as: $\bm{M}_{t(r)}=X_{A(C)}^{-1}(\kappa)\bm{pp}+Y_{A(C)}^{-1}(\kappa)(\bm{I-pp})$~\citep{kim2013}, where the principal resistance coefficients ($X_A-Y_C$) are functions of only the spheroid aspect ratio $\kappa$; $\kappa=b/L<1$ for oblate spheroids, where $b$ and $L$ are the semi-axis lengths along and orthogonal to the symmetry axis $\bm{p}$, respectively.
+where $\bm{v}$ is the fluid velocity at particle position.
+The large particle-to-fluid density ratio ($\rho_p/\rho_f$), relevant to the atmospheric scenario, allows the neglect of Basset and added mass forces in eq.~\eqref{eq:translation}.
+Particle inertia is characterized by a Stokes number defined as $St = \tau_p/\tau_\eta$, the ratio of the particle relaxation time $\tau_p$ (defined below) and the characteristic turbulent (Kolmogorov) time scale $\tau_\eta$.
+The particle response time $\tau_p$ (and hence the Stokes numbers) also depend sensitively on the spheroid aspect ratio $\kappa$~\citep{anand2020}; thus different values of $\kappa$ lead to different ranges of the Stokes numbers for our particles.
+Here, $\kappa=b/L<1$ for oblate spheroids, where $b$ and $L$ are the semi-axis lengths along and orthogonal to the symmetry axis $\bm{p}$, respectively.
+The angular dynamics of the settling spheroids also depend sensitively on the moment of inertia tensor $\bm{I}_p$ and the Stokesian translational ($\bm{M}^t$) and rotational ($\bm{M}^r$) mobility tensors, with the latter two ensuring an effective instantaneous drag and torque on the spheroids~\citep{kim2013}.
+The mobility tensors are defined as: $\bm{M}_{t(r)}=X_{A(C)}^{-1}(\kappa)\bm{pp}+Y_{A(C)}^{-1}(\kappa)(\bm{I-pp})$~\citep{kim2013}, where the principal resistance coefficients ($X_A-Y_C$) are functions of only the spheroid aspect ratio $\kappa$ and $\tau_p=2\rho_p L^2 \kappa$/(9$\rho_f \nu X_A$), with $\nu$ being the kinematic viscosity.